Skip to main content

 Apple (iCloud, Apple ID)

-What happens: Apple's Digital Legacy programme lets someone name a Legacy Contact.
-Without this, accessing the account requires a court order.
+What happens: Apple's Digital Legacy programme lets people name a Legacy Contact in advance.
+Without one, getting into the account needs a court order, which is a shame when there are photographs inside.

-How to proceed: If a Legacy Contact was set up, they can request access using their access key and the death certificate.
-Without one, you need to obtain a court order and submit it to Apple.
-Apple will then provide access to the account data.
+How to proceed: If a Legacy Contact was named, they can ask for access using their access key and the death certificate.
+If not, you will need a court order to send to Apple, and they will then release the account data.

 Official help page →